the-entp/facebookgraphsearchdemo/README.md

 facebookgraphsearchdemo
 =======================

-FB graph search demo api using jquery
+FB graph search demo api using jquery.

 Check it out at http://facebookgraphdemo.herokuapp.com

 Found a resource online that showed me how to do facebook graph api calls/looked at documentation: